-The Board of Directors approves the Market Risk Policy as well as the risk appetite set in the RAF, including the market risk related risk appetite, risk indicators, limits and thresholds.
-The Board of Directors is responsible for the following duties regarding market risk management:
+The Board reviews and approves, at least on an annual basis, the Market Risk Policy as well as the risk appetite set in the RAF, including the market risk related risk appetite, risk indicators, limits and thresholds.
+The Board is responsible for the following duties regarding market risk management:

-- setting the scope and general requirements for the risk measurement and assessment - defining the principles for organising market risk management and related quality assurance; and - confirming the risk limits and risk appetite based on MuniFin Group's strategy and business plan.
+- Setting the scope and general requirements for the risk measurement and assessment: - Defining the principles for organising market risk management and related quality assurance; and - Confirming the risk limits and risk appetite based on MuniFin Group's strategy and business plan.

-The Board's committee responsible for market risk management is the Risk Committee.
+The main Board's Committee responsible for market risk management is the Risk Committee.
 The Risk Committee reviews and challenges the updates proposed to the Market Risk Policy.
-The Committee is responsible for reviewing market risk related reporting.
+In addition, the Committee is responsible for reviewing market risk related reporting, e.g. the Risk Appetite Dashboard.